ADORSYS-GIS/openstack/docs/tutorials/netbird_wazuh_integration.md

 curl -sO https://packages.wazuh.com/4.13/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```

-After this command you will see the login credentails and the url to your netbird dashboard
+After this command you will see the login credentials and the URL to your NetBird dashboard
-or just your localhost or machine ip on port 143.
+or just your localhost or machine IP on port 143.

 - But I could not because I needed to give my VM a public IP or domain name before
   I could do that.

-- And also to self-host NetBird, you need to have a public domain name or public IP.
+- Also, to self-host NetBird, you need to have a public domain name or public IP.
-But the self-hosted version of netbird does not allow for event streaming that is
+The self-hosted version of NetBird does not allow for event streaming to monitor
-to monitor the traffic and activities of the netbird using a third party SIEM.
+the traffic and activities of NetBird using a third-party SIEM.

-So I thought of using a free domain name provider that will make me incure no cost.
+So I thought of using a free domain name provider that would incur no cost.

-- Now I found that most of these domain name providers actually have a free tier
+- I found that most of these domain name providers actually have a free tier
   that is limited and will only work for testing purposes.

 - But I found this: